-Transient Receptor Potential Melastatin 3 ("TRPM3") is a novel druggable target in the TRP cation channel family.
-TRPM3 is functionally expressed in the human dorsal root ganglion, and several SNPs in TRPM3 are associated with altered pain sensation in response to UVB (see figure below).
+TRPM3 is a novel druggable target in the TRP cation channel family.
+TRPM3 is functionally expressed in the human dorsal root ganglion, and several single nucleotide polymorphisms ("SNPs") in TRPM3 are associated with altered pain sensation in response to ultraviolet B ("UVB") (see figure below).
 Additionally, people with TRPM3 gain-of-function mutations experience altered pain sensation (de Sainte Agathe 2020, Dyment 2019, Van Hoeymissen 2020).
 Knocking out or antagonizing TRPM3 in animal models attenuates the development of various pain states, including those associated with nerve injury, chemotherapy, and diabetic peripheral neuropathy, further indicating that TRPM3 is a promising target for neuropathic pain.
 Lastly, preclinical evidence suggests that antagonizing TRPM3 may avoid the on-target body temperature effects and TRPV1 antagonist-induced malignant hyperthermia.